Pagala Village Health Clinic Water Project – Togo

 The installation of an additional water pump in the village will provide clean water for an entire quarter whose closest water source is a dirty stream.
 Since women and girls usually bear the responsibility of retrieving water, this project will accrue most directly to their benefit.

 This project has been funded by an anonymous donor.
-If you would like to see more projects like this, please click the Donate button below.
-Your contribution will be credited to this project, but will be used to fund an upcoming project in Togo.
+If you would like to see more projects like this one, please donate to Water Charity.